louisane006/cypress-interview/README.md

 Whilst Cypress is quick to pick up, you can see a short introduction to this tool at [this link](https://youtu.be/VvLocgtCQnY?list=PL8GlT7H3xOcKBEDLXwJPE1jwZ_Z4oh6Rk&t=69)

+Even if you don't manage to achieve the desired outcome, submit your code anyway as the implementation is also important.

 ### Task 1:
 Navigate to https://aluminati.net, browse to the contact form, and fill out the form with whatever details you deem appropriate.